Lupine is now able to offer caving activities in the Yorkshire Dales.

 The Yorkshire Dales has some fantastic long distance walking routes

 We can guide sections of these walks, taking care of the navigation and other logistics, leaving you free to enjoy the journey.
+Please contact us with your requirements or to talk through some ideas.

 Our navigation courses and Mountain Training Hill Skills coursescan all be run in the Yorkshire Dales for your local convenience or to enjoy these special landscapes.
+Contact us if you would like us to put on a course for you and your friends, family or colleagues.

 Example Price: From £196 for a one day outdoor climbing for up to 8 people in Yorkshire or the Peak District (£140 for half day).

-Maximum Group Size: 14 people
+Maximum Group Size: 14 people.

 This 2 day course is for people who want to learn to climb independently outdoors.
 It covers the skills needed to climb at single pitch crags using top ropes; skills which will open up a huge amount of quality climbing to you across the UK.
 Top roping enables you to climb independently and is also a valuable building block for lead climbing.
 This course does not involve lead climbing.